info343e-au16/team3-challenge7/pokemon-react/README.md

+# team3-challenge7

+## Team Members

+* Fion Chan
+* Ariadna Norberg
+* Jimmy Nguyen
+* Jonathan Alkan

+## Short Description:
+Our application allows users to quickly search for pokemon and basic information about that pokemon including their images.
+You can search the pokemon by name, id, type, moves, evolutionary stages, and other queries.
+Our users are pokemon players or people who are interested in pokemon.
+Specific features we will have are the ability to "catch" pokemon and save them into a pokedex.
+Moreover, you can quickly see the pokemon's evolutionary stages as well.
+You can also quickly switch between the different evolution stages.

+## List of libraries, frameworks, and APIs we will use:

+We are planning to use PokeAPI, Bootstrap, React.js, and Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>